- What is a Meta Field?

 - Other Parameters of Meta Fields

-We’ll explore how to create a custom meta field with JetEngine plugin and take a closer look at types of these fields.
+We’ll explore the settings of custom meta fields made with the JetEngine plugin and take a closer look at the types of these fields.

 - Label – type in the title of the field here.
 This is how it will be shown to you and other users furtherly.